DavidWeil/paytmlabs-challenge/README.md

 data locally in the User servlet.
 That means that "persistence" is purely theoretical for now, but data will persist while the application is running.

-## Post Mortem
-I spent too much time fiddling with tools:  Kubernetes/Docker when I should have been simply deploying apps into a local tomcat instance for development, Jersey when I didn't know it well enough to understand its limitations.

-I also had overly ambitious plans; for example in stage 3 I was planning on including selecting a preferred store and reporting inventory levels at that location.

 ## Running the App
-The application - such as it is - works, at least.
+The application minimal as it is, works.
 Build the docker image for the product module and deploy it to your docker container.
 It's a tomcat-based image, so it's exposing 8080.
-Connecting to `http://{container external URL/port}/product` will show a paged list of LCBO products.
+Connecting to `http://{container external URL:port}/product` will take you to the login page and then show a paged list of LCBO products.
 Selecting a product from the list will take you to a page with some details of that product.

-## Future thoughts
-In addition to more features in the base app:
-- selected store was to be passed back as a cookie in addition to being stored in the user, so the selection would follow the user around without needing fast replication.
-- I was planning on adding a "featured product" inset to all pages based on a random choice.
-(I couldn't find anything that specifically retrieved sale products.)
-- I had some half-formed ideas for performing searches by pulling product data since the API lacks any search features.
-- Using the store API and the inventory queries, I was going to add a suggestion of an alternative nearby store to purchase a product at if it was not available at the user's selected store.

 ## Bonus
+I did not complete this part of the challenge.
+I have the infrastructure in place, but lack the time to add the necessary queries to find a random valid product and graft it into the pages.

-The idea is probably a bit half-baked, but an array of 256 shorts would create 4096 hash buckets which map to the last 3 hex digits of a product hash, while still only occupying 512 bytes.
-There will be a high potential for false matches, but the test will be fairly cheap, and it satisfies the "no repeats" criterion.
-If the user visits > 2000 products, I would reprocess their last 1000 visits after they log out in the theory that they won't remember whether they've seen something that last popped up more than a 1000 pages previously.
+My idea here is probably a bit half-baked, but I use array of 256 shorts to create 4096 hash buckets which map to the last 3 hex digits of a product ID's hashcode.
+It's fairly small - only occupying 512 bytes, and reasonably fast to add and test for collisions.
+There will obviously be a high potential for false matches, but the test is fairly cheap, and it satisfies the "no repeats" criterion

+Currently the table will just fill, but in a real application there would be a mechanism to time out older entries or flush the hash buckets periodically.